sindresorhus/awesome-scifi/readme.md

 ### Cyberpunk

+_Future-based novels with advanced science and technology coupled with a disrupted social order._

 #### [Greg Mandel](https://www.goodreads.com/series/43978-greg-mandel) *by Peter F. Hamilton* [3.9]

 > Greg Mandel, late of the Mindstar Battalion, has been many things in his life.
 Commando.
 Freedom fighter.
 Assassin.
 Now he's a freelance operative with a very special edge: telepathy.